Week 3 - Motion control

 Task 3 – Motion control

-Set your robot‘s starting position to match the beginning of the defined path – (2, 8.5).
-Choose any path-following algorithm and implement it to make the robot follow the path defined in the previous task.
+Choose any path-following algorithm and implement it to make the robot follow the paths defined in the previous task.
 Use the variable read_only_vars.mocap_pose to get nearly true pose of the robot.
-Discuss how parameters of the chosen method affect the quality of the motion control.
+Play with parameters of the chosen method and discuss how they affect the quality of the motion control.

 Mind the fact that the MoCap data will not be available for the final project!